hackternoon/saas10/README.md

 saas10
 ======

-Rails application for Hackternooner Students of Coursera Berkeley SaaS class.
+This is a Rails application for Hackternooner Students of Coursera Berkeley SaaS class.

 I started this application on 2012-05-26.